doroshenko-viktor/doroshenko-viktor.github.io/content/csharp/streaming-json-serialization.md

 ---
-title: Efficient Serialization Of Large Object Into JSON
+title: Efficient Serialization Of Large Object Into JSON In C#
 date: "2022-06-14"
 description: "Serialization and deserialization of large object into JSON using streams"
 mainPage: true